Signal tracking, whether for fun, competition or serious pursuit of unknown or emergency signals is an exciting and rewarding adventure.

 The DataTrax dongle does not Pair with the device but establishes a direct connection with SigTrax using Bluetooth.
 The dongle name will not appear in the BlueTooth devcie list found in the device Settings.

 When pressed, SigTrax will search for a DataTrax dongle and if found replace the Start DataTrax Search text on the button with the name and version of the dongle.
+It is not uncommon to require multiple attempts to connect to a BLE dongle and on occasion the dongle requires power cycling.
+To disconnect from the dongle, press the renamed Start DataTrax Search button.

 If the search is attempted where multiple dataTrax dongles are present the first dongle responding to the search will be connected which may not be the desired dongle.